120 Pounds

 Why the Decimal Places Matter (or Don’t)

 Here’s the thing: in the real world, you rarely need more than two decimal places.
-If you’re measuring someone’s weight for a doctor’s visit, 54.43 kg is plenty accurate.
+In real terms, if you’re measuring someone’s weight for a doctor’s visit, 54.
+Practically speaking, 43 kg is plenty accurate.
 But if you’re shipping a package internationally and the carrier asks for exact weight, you might need the full number.

 Why People Care About This Conversion